ContinuousEngineeringProject/ce-lib/docs/contributors/GO_CONFIG.md

 ### Install Go via GVM
 More experienced users can use the [Go Version Manager](https://github.com/moovweb/gvm) (GVM).
 GVM allows you to switch between different Go versions *on the same machine*.
 If you're a beginner, you probably don't need this feature.
 However, GVM makes it easy to upgrade to a new released Go version with just a few commands.

-GVM comes in especially handy if you follow the development of :project over a longer period of time.
-Future versions of :project will usually be compiled with the latest version of Go.
+GVM comes in especially handy if you follow the development of Continuous Engineering Library over a longer period of time.
+Future versions of Continuous Engineering Library will usually be compiled with the latest version of Go.
 Sooner or later, you will have to upgrade if you want to keep up.

 ### Install Go on Windows
 Simply install the latest version by downloading the [installer](https://golang.org/dl/).